SoulEncoded/VersionControl/README.md

 7. Resolve your merge conflicts and make one final commit with the changes from the merge.

 With these steps you have gone through a major work flow using git.

+If you are stuck, you can view the solution in the solutions branch.